iComputerfreak/NotifierBot/README.md

 `/fetchurl <URL> [x y width height]`
 Takes a screenshot of the given website and settings and sends it into this chat
 `/diff <name>`
-Shows a picture highlighting the differences between the current and old state of the website including extended information about the normalized cross correlation
+Shows a picture highlighting the differences of the last website change, including extended information about the normalized cross correlation
 `/listall`
 Lists all entries from all chats
 `/check`